RichardGG/EveryTab/README.md

-# EveryTab
+# TabTray

-Chrome extension adding a quick overview screen of all your tabs with screenshots
+Chrome extension built with react that lets you manage your tabs with drag and drop